xinkjs/xink/docs/src/content/docs/xink/routing.md

 So, for the fruits example, if a request was made to `/apple`, it would match, but a request to `/banana` would not.

-> Unlike validators and schemas, matchers do not populate `event.valid`
+> Unlike schemas, matchers do not populate in `event.valid`

 ### Dynamic

-Route segments can be params, and are available in `event.params`.
+Route segments can be params.

 `/hello/[name]`